The BUTTON-30 detector at Boulby: Calibration

 \section{Calibration}

-Radioactive sources and a light injection system are used to calibrate the PMT response.
-The radioactive sources will be deployed from housings mounted on the tank lid.
+Radioactive sources, a light injection system and cosmic muons will be used to calibrate the PMT response.
+The radioactive sources will be deployed from housings mounted on the tank lid, shown in Fig.~\ref{fig:cassette}.
 These allow the installation of cassettes consisting of a sealed source container, a motor, and a reel.
 Two types of source containers will be utilised.
 The first is relatively small and designed to deploy a radioactive check source.
-Initially, an Americium-Beryllium (AmBe) source producing a 4.4 MeV gamma-ray and a correlated single neutron will be deployed.
-The second container will be larger and house a small BGO crystal, a PMT, and a voltage divider.
-The BGO detector allows the generation of an electronic tag when a $4.4\,\mathrm{MeV}$ gamma-ray emitted by the AmBe source interacts with the BGO crystal, indicating the simultaneous emission of a neutron.
-In the future, additional sources will be deployed.
+Initially, an untagged Americium-Beryllium (AmBe) source producing a 4.4-MeV gamma-ray and a correlated single neutron will be deployed.
+The untagged 100-$\mu$Ci ($\sim$$3.7$-$\mathrm{MBq}$) source is housed in an electropolished 316L stainless steel capsule with thick walls that suppress low-energy x rays; water tightness is provided by a O-ring seated in a machined groove.
+The main stainless body is $7\ \mathrm{cm}$ in diameter with an internal cavity of approximately $2.6\ \mathrm{cm}$ by $2.6\ \mathrm{cm}$; the lid is secured using six $7.6\ \mathrm{cm}$ long 10-24 stainless socket head cap screws engaging PTFE-coated stainless steel nuts retained in slots.